 This short note provides a brief sketch of what macroeconomics says about the general level around which rates of return fluctuate.
-We also give a "broad" summary of different circumstances that give rise to differences in rates of return on different assets.
+We also give a brief summary of different circumstances that give rise to differences in rates of return on different assets.

 In non-monetary models without uncertainty there is in equilibrium only one rate of return, r.
-If in addition there is a) perfect competition in all markets, b) the consumption good is physically indistinguishable from the capital good, and c) there are no capital adjustment costs, as in simple neoclassical models (like the Diamond OLG model and the Ramsey model), then the equilibrium real interest rate is at any time equal to the current net marginal productivity of capital evaluated at full employment ($r = \partial Y / \partial K - \delta$ in standard notation).
+If in addition there is: a) perfect competition in all markets, b) the consumption good is physically indistinguishable from the capital good, and c) there are no capital adjustment costs, as in simple neoclassical models (like the Diamond OLG model and the Ramsey model), then the equilibrium real interest rate is at any time equal to the current net marginal productivity of capital evaluated at full employment $(r = \partial Y/\partial K - \delta)$ in standard notation).
 Moreover, under conditions ensuring "well-behavedness" of these models, they predict that in the absence of disturbances, the technology-corrected capital-labor ratio, and thereby the marginal productivity of capital, adjusts over time to some long-run level (on which more below).

 Different rates of return In simple neoclassical models with perfect competition and no uncertainty, the equilibrium short-term real interest rate is at any time equal to the net marginal productivity of capital $(r = \partial Y/\partial K - \delta)$.
 In turn the marginal productivity of capital adjusts over time, via changes in the capital intensity, to some long-run level (on this more below).
 As we saw in Chapter 14, existence of convex capital installation costs loosens the link between r and $\partial Y/\partial K$.
 The convex adjustment costs create a wedge between the price of investment goods and the market value of the marginal unit of installed capital.
-Besides the marginal productivity of capital, the possible capital gain in the market value of installed capital as well as the effect of the marginal unit of installed capital on future installation costs enter as co-determinants of the current rate of return on capital.